wgetJane/ttt-weapon-rework/README.md

 this mechanic can be disabled by setting the cvar `ttt_prioritytargets` from 2 to 0

+**weapon sound distance attenuation**:\
+how weapon sounds drop off in volume by distance now makes a lot more sense

+without this change:\
+the five-seven is silent after ~1200 units (???)\
+the scout is silent after ~600 units (??????)\
+the crowbar is silent after ~2400 units (?????????)

-**fixed dying shot**:\
+**dying shot**:\
-the experimental [dying shot](https://www.troubleinterroristtown.com/config/settings/#other-gameplay-settings) mechanic that's disabled by default is reworked
+the experimental [dying shot](https://www.troubleinterroristtown.com/config/settings/#other-gameplay-settings) mechanic that's disabled by default is fixed and reworked

 to trigger a dying shot, the following conditions must be met on a player's death:\
 \- the killer must be a player\